airavata-courses/airavata-courses.github.io/assignments.md

 * Code submission due September 25th
 * Peer reviews due October 2nd

-* Using Assignment 2, containerize the microservices and use Apache Thrift as a serializable message format.

 ### Midterm Presentations
 * October 10th
 * October 12th

-* Using Assignment 3 and Apache Mesos, develop a load balancing approach that detects and handles faults on Jetstream

 ### Assignment 4
 * Assigned on October 3rd